-Understanding and building relationships between students and teachers and among the students themselves are at the heart of Waldorf education.
-The teachers aim to share inclusivity and fresh perspectives with each student and school community member.
+Waldorf education prioritises building relationships between students and teachers and among the students themselves.
+The teachers encourage inclusivity and foster fresh perspectives with each student and school community member.

 6. STAFF DEVELOPMENT

 Our staff are supported to cultivate their professional learning (truthful integrity), inner development (warm compassion), and responsibility (to the mutual future) as Waldorf teachers.